rlanzafame/visualizations/README.md

 1. enabling the Web Viewer add-in in ppt
 2. putting the content on a public site.
 GitHub is easiest, as it is easy to upload and easy to serve content in different ways.

 Easiest way to get the plot online: upload to GH, select raw, replace `githubusercontent` with `githack` in URL.
-[Example](https://raw.githack.com/rlanzafame/visualizations/main/html_examples/top_bottom_bed.html)
+[Example here](https://raw.githack.com/rlanzafame/visualizations/main/html_examples/top_bottom_bed.html).
+This is the link that goes into the Web Viewer add-in on ppt.

 When using these visualizations something starts OpenJDK (open source Java, not JavaScript...not sure why), which eats up tons of memory.
 Hmmmm...